Berwyn, Illinois: History

 Before being settled, the land that is now Berwyn was traversed by Native American trails.
 The most important trails converged near the Chicago portage, and two notable routes crossed what is today Berwyn.
 A branch of the Trail to Green Bay crossed Berwyn at what is now Riverside Drive, and the Ottawa Trail spanned the southern end of the city.

-In 1846, the first land in "Berwyn" was deeded to Theodore Doty, who built the 8 ft Plank Road from Chicago to Ottawa along the Ottawa Trail.
+In 1846, the first land in "Berwyn" was deeded to Theodore Doty, who built the 8 ft plank road from Chicago to Ottawa along the Ottawa Trail.
 The trail had been used as a French and Indian trade route and more recently as a stagecoach route to Lisle.
-This thoroughfare became what is now Ogden Avenue in South Berwyn.
+This thoroughfare, then known as Old Plank Road, became what is now Ogden Avenue in South Berwyn.
 In 1856, Thomas F. Baldwin purchased 347 acre of land, bordered by what is now Ogden Avenue, Ridgeland Avenue, 31st Street, and Harlem Avenue, in hopes of developing a rich and aristocratic community called "LaVergne".
 However, few people were interested in grassy marshland.
 Mud Lake extended nearly to the southern border of today's Berwyn, and the land regularly flooded during heavy rains.
 The only mode of transportation to LaVergne was horse and buggy on the Plank Road.

 To encourage people to move to LaVergne, Baldwin sold an 80 ft strip of property to the Burlington and Quincy Railroad in 1862.
 The rail line opened in 1864, but the train did not stop regularly in the area.
 The railroad refused to build a station, so the residents of the area constructed LaVergne Station on Ridgeland Avenue in 1874.

 However, the financial panic of 1873 and Baldwin's death in 1876 stunted the growth of LaVergne.
 Baldwin's daughter, Emma, inherited her father's estate, and in 1879 she sold most of the land to a group of realtors controlled by Marshall Field.
 The new development enacted building codes and stipulated the minimum building cost of each home.
 By the end of 1880, 12 new homes were built.
 By 1888, the settlement had grown so much that the Baldwin family donated the triangular piece of land bounded by Ogden Avenue, 34th Street, and Gunderson Avenue so that a school could be built.
 LaVergne School became the first public building in Berwyn.